 The Doctor of Public Health (DrPH) degree signifies distinguished scholarly accomplishment in the professional field.
 It is primarily designed for those who plan careers involving professional practice, teaching or research.
 Students will be affiliated with one of the four Divisions; however, courses may be taken in any Division.

 DrPH programs are available at regional campuses as well as at the main campus in Houston.

 In order to complete a DrPH degree, students are required to complete one major and minor area of study in one of the five public health disciplines and one public health breadth area.
 For completion of the degree, students must complete all required coursework, a practicum experience, a preliminary exam and a dissertation.

 MS - Master of Science

 The Master of Science (MS) degree signifies academic accomplishment in a public health discipline and is offered to those who plan careers in teaching and research.
-The M.S. student is expected to focus in one field of study while gaining an understanding of the interrelations within the public health disciplines.
+The MS student is expected to focus in one field of study while gaining an understanding of the interrelations within the public health disciplines.
 Currently, the MS degree is offered in two public health disciplines, Biostatistics and Epidemiology.

 PhD - Doctor of Philosophy

 The Doctor of Philosophy (PhD) degree in Public Health represents outstanding scholarly attainment and signifies a capacity for independent study.
 It is primarily a research and teaching degree.

 PhD students select one major and one minor area in addition to one public health breadth area to study.
 PhD candidates must complete coursework, a preliminary exam, and an original research dissertation.